Guang-Crack/Hello-world/README.md

 just another repository

 This is my first that open a new world.
-Nowadays,noding code becames my interest.
+Nowadays,noding code becames my interest|